-- Texas driver license issued by the Texas Department of Public Safety (DPS) - Texas personal identification card issued by DPS - Texas election identification certificate issued by DPS - Texas handgun license issued by DPS - United States military identification card containing your photograph - United States citizenship certificate containing your photograph - United States passport
+- Texas Driver License issued by the Texas Department of Public Safety (DPS) - Texas Personal Identification Card issued by DPS - Texas Election Identification Certificate issued by DPS - Texas Handgun License issued by DPS - United States Military Identification Card containing your photograph - United States Citizenship Certificate containing your photograph - United States Passport (book or card)

-With the exception of the U.S. citizenship certificate, the identification must be current or have expired no more than 4 years before being presented for voter qualification at the polling place.
-(Source: www.votetexas.gov/registerto-vote/need-id.html)
+With the exception of the U.S. Citizenship Certificate, for voters aged 18-69, the photo identification must be current or have expired no more than 4 years before being presented for voter qualification at the polling place.
+For voters aged 70 or older, the photo identification may be expired for any length of time if the identification is otherwise valid.